leahmaciel/Statistical-Methods-in-Genetics/README.md

 # Statistical-Methods-in-Genetics
-Code for Statistical Methods in Genetics and Bioinformatics class
+Code for Statistical Methods in Genetics and Bioinformatics class (BCB 4004) at WPI Written in R